henrik716/geoforge/README.md

 ---

-GeoForge is a browser-based tool for designing geospatial data models and generating production-ready [pygeoapi](https://pygeoapi.io) deployments.
-Go from a raw GeoPackage file or a blank canvas to a standards-compliant OGC API in minutes.
+Waystones is a browser-based tool for designing geospatial data models and generating production-ready [pygeoapi](https://pygeoapi.io) and QGIS Server deployments.
+Go from a raw GeoPackage file or a blank canvas to a standards-compliant OGC API and WMS in minutes.

 ## Features